aruchowdhury/yourLocal/backend/API_DOCS.md

 ### GET `/orders`

-Brought all orders data to the application to show all orders.
+Brought all order data to the application to show all orders.

 ### GET `/order/:id`

-This has used to a get single order data using order ID to show it to customer profile.
+This has been used to get single order data using order ID to show it to a customer profile.

 ### POST `/order/add`

-This endpoint has used by customer user to add a new order to the database.
+This endpoint has used by customer users to add a new order to the database.

 ### DELETE `/order/delete/:id`

-This endpoint has used by customer user to delete a older order information using order ID from the database.
+This endpoint has used by customer users to delete a piece of older order information using order ID from the database.

 ---